Using the Docker image

 bash /rocker_scripts/init_userconf.sh

-Note that this just changes ID and group of the rstudio user, so later don’t forget to run commands as this user, i.e. docker exec -u rstudio ...
+Note that this just changes ID and group of the rstudio

-Issuing {scdrake} commands through its command line interface (CLI)
+commands through its command line

 docker exec -it -u rstudio <CONTAINER ID or NAME> \

-scdrake -h
+-h scdrake

 The usual workflow can be similar to the following:

-1. Initialize a new project:
+- Initialize a new project:

 docker exec -it -u rstudio -w /home/rstudio/scdrake_projects <CONTAINER ID or NAME> \

-scdrake -d my_first_project init-project
+-d my_first_project init-project scdrake

-1. Modify the configs on your host in my_first_project/config/
+Modify the configs on your host in

-2. Run the pipeline:
+Run the pipeline:

 docker exec -it -u rstudio -w /home/rstudio/scdrake_projects/my_first_project <CONTAINER ID or NAME> \

-scdrake --pipeline-type single_sample run
+--pipeline-type single_sample run scdrake

-Note for Docker Desktop on a Linux host: omit the -u rstudio (or use -u root).
+Note for Docker Desktop on a Linux host: omit the

 Create a command alias

-To reduce typing/copy-pasting a bit, you can create a command alias in your shell, here for bash:
+To reduce typing/copy-pasting a bit, you can create a command alias

 alias scdrake_docker="docker exec -it -u rstudio <CONTAINER ID or NAME> scdrake"

-Note for Docker Desktop on a Linux host: omit the -u rstudio (or use -u root).
+Note for Docker Desktop on a Linux host: omit the

 And then use this alias as e.g.